cockroachdb/docs/v2.2/cluster-setup-troubleshooting.md

 **Explanation:** Before decommissioning a node, you need to make sure other nodes are available to take over the range replicas from the node.
 If no other nodes are available, the decommission process will hang indefinitely.

-**Solution:** Confirm that there are enough nodes to take over the replicas from the node you want to remove.
+**Solution:** Confirm that there are enough nodes with sufficient storage space to take over the replicas from the node you want to remove.

 ### Decommissioned nodes displayed in UI forever